| Dear Readers, continuing the tradition started with OOPS (Object-Oriented Programming

 some extra contribution with

+respect to the corresponding conference papers.
 Last but not least, I am in debt to the authors who submitted

 their contributions, and grateful to the OOPS 2005 program